FacelessHacker/MITRE/RECOGNISSANCE.md

 #### Using Certain Keywords

+##### NYSC Portal as Example

-When we click on this link https://portal.nysc.org.ng/nysc1/ to visit NYSC Portal, we will see the below.
+- When we click on this link https://portal.nysc.org.ng/nysc1/ to visit NYSC Portal, we will see the below.

 ![UI Imager](https://github.com/FacelessHacker/MITRE/blob/main/Screenshot%20(69).png)